Mainframe-Archive/switchboard/guide/getting-started.md

 a module separate from the code which they are testing.
 These modules are kept in `src/test/eunit`.

-For example, `switchboard_tests:test().` run at the Erlang console will run all of the tests in the `switchboard_tests` module.
+For example, `switchboard:test().` run at the Erlang console will run all of the tests in the `switchboard` module.
+`switchboard:test_all()` will run all tests listed in the function call -- hopefully all of the eunit tests in the application.

 The `TEST` and `LIVE_TEST` provide boolean controls for knocking out tests, keeping them out of compiled production code.

-TODO mechanism for running all tests -- common_test?

 Tests for a module are automatically run by `reloader.erl` when a file is reloaded (credit for `reloader.erl` goes to `mochi/mochiweb`).